Hashimoto’s diet: Vegan Shakshuka

 When fighting Hashimoto’s I had to give up on a lot of food that I thought my life depended on.
-Luckily, some of my favorite dishes are still available in variants that will not cause any problem with my digestion.
-I prepared shakshuka for our family brunch today (bank holiday here in Germany), and I cannot feel any pain in my stomach!
+Luckily, some of my favorite dishes are still available in variants that will not cause any problem with my digestion, making it into my hypothyroid diet plan.
+I prepared shakshuka for our family brunch today, and I cannot feel any pain in my stomach!
 Good eating is a prerequisite for a pain free and a productive day.

 But….there was one dish, where less than perfect red peppers and tomatoes were used.
 It was a mishmash of vegetables, with an egg on top of it.
 When my grandma was making it I did not have a specific name for it, until one of my Israeli friends made it for one of our dinners.